LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins users

 \subsection{Refusal of service by plugins}

 In this attack category, the attacker's goal is to refuse service to the user.
-The refusal of service could result in a variety of harm to the users.
-Among other motivations, an attacker's motivation behind the refusal of service could be to help itself with another attack, even outside the internet.
+Among other motivations, an attacker's motivation to refuse service could be to help itself with another attack, even outside the internet.
 For example, the refusal of service by an IoT door lock plugin could make user vulnerable to theft.
 Note that the refusal of service could also be initiated by an external attacker and the plugin service itself could be a victim of the attack.
 Below we discuss some of the potential ways in which an attacker could refuse service to the user.